Probing flavored regimes of leptogenesis with gravitational waves from cosmic strings

-In this Letter, we show that the $M_N$-dependent GW spectrum and a concrete link between GWs and high-scale leptogenesis can be achieved in the context of $U(1)_{B-L}$ model with a peculiar scalar field dynamics~\cite{Chianese:2024nyw}.
+In this Letter, we show that the $M_N$-dependent GW spectrum and a concrete link between GWs and high-scale leptogenesis can be achieved in the $U(1)_{B-L}$ model with a peculiar scalar field dynamics~\cite{Chianese:2024nyw}.
 After the phase transition, $\Phi$ rolls down to its true vacuum and oscillates coherently to provide an early matter-domination when it is long-lived.
-If the lifetime of the scalar field gets determined by $v_\Phi$ and $f_N$, then $M_N$ regulates the beginning and the end of the matter-domination.
-Differently from Ref.~\cite{Dror:2019syi}, the amplitude and the spectral features of the GWs radiated from cosmic strings are imprinted by the $M_N$-dependent matter domination, thus carrying information on $M_N$, and therefore, different regimes of flavored leptogenesis.
-In particular, the scale invariance in the GW spectrum at higher frequencies breaks at a frequency $f_{\rm dec}$ determined by the end of the matter domination at the temperature $T_{\rm dec}(M_N)$ (see Fig.~\ref{fig:GW}).
-We point out that such a scenario allows us to probe the RHN mass scale markedly, in agreement with all the relevant constraints on the parameter space (see Fig.~\ref{fig:bench}): {\it i)} the bound from the recent observations of nHz GWs by Pulsar Timing Arrays (PTA)~\cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog,EPTA:2023xxk} which disfavor GWs from cosmic strings~\cite{NANOGrav:2023hvm}; {\it ii)} the condition that the cosmic strings radiate predominantly GWs than particles~\cite{Matsunami:2019fss,Auclair:2019jip}; {\it iii)} the requirement that the $\Phi$ decays before the Big-Bang-Nucleosynthesis (BBN)~\cite{Cyburt:2015mya,Hasegawa:2019jsa}.
-We highlight that if the break of the GW spectrum occurs in the LISA (ET) frequency band, most likely it is a signature of a 3FL (2FL) regime.
-Remarkably, the amplitudes and the spectral break frequencies of the GW spectra predicted by our model are very well delimited and they are all within reach of planned gravitational wave experiments such as LISA, DECIGO and ET~\cite{lisa,decigo,et}.
-This ensures unique and highly testable GW signatures of flavor regimes of high-scale leptogenesis.
+The lifetime of the scalar field is determined by $v_\Phi$ and $f_N$, and therefore, $M_N$ controls the beginning and the end of the matter-domination.
+Differently from Ref.~\cite{Dror:2019syi}, the amplitude and the spectral features of the GWs radiated from cosmic strings are now imprinted by the $M_N$-dependent matter domination, thus carrying information on $M_N$, and therefore, on different regimes of flavored leptogenesis.
+In particular, the scale invariance in the GW spectrum at higher frequencies breaks at a frequency $f_{\rm dec}$ which is determined by the end of the matter domination at the temperature $T_{\rm dec}(M_N)$ (see Fig.~\ref{fig:GW}).
+We point out that such a scenario allows us to probe the RHN mass scale markedly, in agreement with all the relevant constraints on the parameter space (see Fig.~\ref{fig:GWFRL}).
+In particular, the prominent ones are: {\it i)} the bound from the recent observations of nHz GWs by Pulsar Timing Arrays (PTA)~\cite{NANOGrav:2023gor,EPTA:2023fyk,Reardon:2023gzh,Xu:2023wog,EPTA:2023xxk} which disfavor GWs from stable cosmic strings~\cite{NANOGrav:2023hvm}; {\it ii)} the condition that the cosmic strings radiate predominantly GWs than particles~\cite{Matsunami:2019fss,Auclair:2019jip}; {\it iii)} the requirement that the $\Phi$ particles decay before the Big-Bang-Nucleosynthesis (BBN)~\cite{Cyburt:2015mya,Hasegawa:2019jsa}; and {\it iv)} the scalar field $\Phi$ is long-lived.
+We highlight that if the break of the GW spectrum occurs in the LISA (DECIGO) frequency band, it is a signature (most likely signature) of a 3FL regime (see Fig.~\ref{fig:MN}).
+On the other hand, a break of scale invariance in ET would correspond to both regimes, but with less signal strength for a 3FL.
+Remarkably, the amplitudes and the spectral break frequencies of the GW spectra predicted by our model are very well delimited and they are all within reach of planned gravitational wave experiments such as LISA, DECIGO, and ET~\cite{lisa,decigo,et}.
+Our results not only ensure testable GW signatures of different flavor regimes but also imply that the latter can be probed without constraining the flavor space of the leptogenesis Lagrangian.